Back to Blog

 • Late-night sessions (after 11pm) have a 22% lower win rate on average

-• These aren't outliers — these patterns appear consistently across thousands of tracked sessions.
+• These aren't outliers — these patterns appear consistently across thousands of tracked sessions in Valorant, CS2, League of Legends, and other competitive games.

 The 5 Signs You're About to Tilt

-If 2 or more of these apply: don't queue.
+If 2 or more of these apply: do not queue.
+This isn't weakness.
+It's optimization.

 The 2-Loss Rule